 If, like many, you've been forced to work from home, and need to set up a home office, DSLRs and mirrorless cameras can be put to good use.
 While many of the best webcams have been sold out due to high demand, you can use your camera as a webcam, in many cases, by plugging it into your PC via USB, and then using software such as SparkoCam to allow video chat apps, such as Zoom, to access your camera.

 Canon lets you use select Canon DSLRs, mirrorless cameras, and PowerShot cameras as a webcam, too, via the company's Canon EOS Webcam Utility Beta.
 Compatible cameras include the EOS Rebel SL2, SL3, T6, T7, EOS 80D, EOS 90D, the PowerShot GX5 II, GX7 III, and SX70HS.
-Unfortunately, it's only compatible with Windows 10 PCs at the moment.
+It works with both Macs and Windows PCs.

 Make sure you check out all of our top picks for DSLRs, mirrorless cameras and more on our best cameras page.